We're committed to sustainability and work almost exclusively with local, family-run businesses.

 We are continually increasing our range of public transport holidays for those who want to leave the car behind.
 We grapple with the timetables of trains, boats and buses, and fill-in the gaps with short taxi transfers to make this possible in the more remote areas.
 Not having a car in-tow can transform your experience, especially on a Scottish or Irish island – exploring on foot and by bike helps you to properly engage with the environment and experience the place at a more appropriate, slower pace.

 We directly employ a small team of local people in Glasgow.
 We offer part-time and flexible working.
-We ensure staff take undertake at least two recce visits in a year so that they have first-hand experience and knowledge of our products throughout Scotland, England and Ireland.
+We ensure staff take at least two recce visits in a year so that they have first-hand experience and knowledge of our products throughout Scotland, England, Ireland and Wales.
 All staff share our values of environmental and sustainable responsibility.

 We are members of AITO, the Association of Independent Tour Operators, and adhere to their strict code of conduct.

 We predominantly market our holidays via the internet.
-We produce a small quantity of compact brochures each year for past customers and enquirers.
+We produce a small quantity of compact brochures each year for past customers and enquirers on request, and try where possible to send these via email rather than by post.
 If we do have any left over, we ensure these are recycled.

 We encourage our customers to try local produce – and provide recommendations for the best places to visit to do this.
 From seaweed lamb on Shetland and Orkney to langoustines, crabs and scallops caught off the west coast; from many varieties of Scottish cheese to all sorts of Irish bread and baking… not forgetting local ales from microbreweries and the chance to sample a dram of Scotch whisky or Irish whiskey.
 The accommodation providers we select share this commitment – many have kitchen gardens growing their own herbs, salad and vegetables, and some even have chickens roaming in the grounds to provide eggs for breakfast.
 Dinner menus focus on local specialities.
 We make it possible for our holidaymakers to learn more directly from the producers, through a trip with a creel fisherman, a visit to a Scottish oyster farm or a holiday uniquely designed in association with Good Food Ireland.